 Stivi, Past and Present

-Stivi Paskoski is still acting and most recently had a small, yet powerful and disturbing role in the independent film Cash Only that I watched solely for this review.
+Stivi Paskoski is still acting and most recently had a small, yet powerful and disturbing role in the independent film Cash Only.
 In the movie, Paskoski plays Dino, the film’s violent antagonist.
 I have to say, I love that mild shock you can get when you realize two or more characters are played by the same actor.
 I know that’s the whole point of acting, but when it’s done well, it’s done really well (Daniel Day Lewis, Meryl Streep, Gary Oldman, Tim Curry, etc.).

 Dino’s scenes are uncomfortable to say the least, but Paskoski knocks it out of the park.
 Put Johnny Arcade and Dino in the same room and you’d never know they were both played by the same person…